Fudyy/Wynncord/README.md

 python3 main.py
 ```
 ## Contribution
 For now the bot is in an alpha state, i am still creating features and improving existing ones for performance/user experience.
-Any PR is welcome!, also you can check out how the development is going on our [Discord server](https://discord.gg/x349Me85Rm)
+Any PR is welcome!.
 ## TODO
 * Add guild stats command.